 Through Their Eyes: Major Causes and Events of the American Revolution

-This engaging 90-minute in-gallery field trip begins with a feature film, Washington’s War Tent, offering insight into the exceptional efforts to preserve Washington’s war tent.
-Learn through stories about the tent’s travels, from its vital role in the Revolution to being displayed at the Museum of the American Revolution.
+This engaging 90-minute in-gallery field trip begins with a feature film, Washington’s War Tent, offering insight into the exceptional efforts to preserve Washington’s war tent Learn through stories about the tent’s travels, from its vital role in the Revolution to being displayed at the Museum of the American Revolution.

 Afterward, students will take a fascinating docent-led tour through significant causes and events of the American Revolution.
 Learn about the hardships and life during wartime through accounts of men, women and children who lived through the war and ascertain who they were.
 Additionally, visitors will discover authentic Revolutionary War artifacts and unbelievable accounts of a war that changed American history.

-Through Their Eyes is also available as a 45-minute virtual field trip option.
+Through Their Eyes is also available as a 60-minute virtual field trip option.
 This live museum tour uses the stories and experiences of those who lived through the Revolutionary era, connecting personal accounts to both major and minor events of the American Revolution.

 Numerous topics are covered during this tour, adding interaction and thought-provoking ideas.
 Think like a historian to understand authentic objects and documents while building contextual knowledge and understanding of the past.
 Learn about African Americans’ lives during the Revolution, and how enslaved men, women and children sought freedom for their families.
-Also covered in the tour is the crucial moment in women’s voting rights history, known as the Suffrage Movement, and how it shaped society.
+Also covered in the tour is the crucial moment in women’s voting rights history, and how it shaped the later Suffrage Movement.
+A field trip to the Museum of the American Revolution will enhance your history curriculum with unforgettable learning experiences.